Midsize Rolex Watches

 For Men Or Women

-The 35mm version is one that can genuinely be worn by men or women.
-It’s also issued in a number of options.
-Alongside the Rolesium examples, all yellow gold and Rolesor models were also released.
-They came with a number of different dial colors—with white, silver, blue and mother-of-pearl among them.
+The midsize Rolex 35mm version is one that either men or women can genuinely wear.
+Also, Rolex issued this version with a number of options.
+They also released all yellow gold and Rolesor models alongside the Rolesium examples.
+Plus, they came with a number of different dial colors—with white, silver, blue and mother-of-pearl among them.

 Today, the midsize and ladies Yacht-Masters have been retired.
 However the 37mm piece is taking the place of both beside the 40mm men’s model.
 That means the vintage and pre-owned market is the only place to find them, and they remain surprisingly attainable.

-For a watch with as much pedigree, and with as much weight in precious metal, the 35mm Yacht-Master represents a great buy and a strong investment.
-There are finite quantities of it left still out there.
+For a watch with as much pedigree, and with as much weight in precious metal, the midsize Rolex 35mm Yacht-Master represents a great buy and a strong investment.
+There still remains finite quantities of it out there.
 This means prices are only going to go one way over time.

 The midsize Rolex is a welcome and often necessary addition to the range.
 Especially from a brand that recognizes the importance of getting every single detail absolutely right.